apigee/devrel/labs/eventarc-apihub/lab.md

 ### Deploy Google Cloud Workflow
 In order to setup the automation workflow you will need to create the two separate Google workflow:

-1. Enable the Workflows and Cloudbuild API.
+1. Enable the Workflows and Cloud Build API.
   ``` bash
 $ gcloud services enable workflows.googleapis.com
   ```